 - Pass your Graduate Committee Interviews (GCIs)* in April

 *GCIs are meetings with you and several faculty members that guide the DMA curriculum.
 These GCIs are chances to show how you are doing, and to seek approval for the Academic and Elective Fields you are seeking.
-Your teacher will be there along with Dr. Phil Placenti and Job Springer.
+Your teacher will be there along with Job Springer and a subset of faculty from the Graduate Advisory Committee.
 They are benchmark checkpoints to ensure that your trajectory is on target.